-If you have a question about Westminster, email Jessica Metheringham at firstname.lastname@example.org.
+If you have a question about Westminster, email Claire Cooper email@example.com.

-Militarisation in schools: Quakers in Scotland have been working with Forces Watch and have submitted a petition on armed forces visits to schools to the Scottish Parliament.
+Militarisation in schools: Quakers in Scotland have been working with Forces Watch and submitted a petition on armed forces visits to schools (offsite link) to the Scottish Parliament.
 Find out more about our work on militarisation.

-There is currently a Social Security Bill at Stage 1, which will make provision about social security following the devolution of further powers to the Scottish Parliament.
+There is currently a Social Security Bill (offsite link) at Stage 1, which will make provision about social security following the devolution of further powers to the Scottish Parliament.

-John Finnie MSP has secured the right to introduce the Children (Equal Protection from Assault) Bill.
+John Finnie MSP has secured the right to introduce the Children (Equal Protection from Assault) Bill (offsite link).
 It received the support of 31 MSPs.

 We expect a Member's Bill from Claudia Beamish MSP (Labour) on prohibiting fracking.
-There was previously a consultation on this proposed fracking Bill.
+There was previously a consultation on this proposed fracking Bill (offsite link).

 In early spring Parliament consulted on destitution and asylum seekers in Scotland.
-One submission was made jointly by Britain Yearly Meeting, General Meeting for Scotland, and the Quaker Asylum and Refugee Network.
+One submission was made jointly by Britain Yearly Meeting, General Meeting for Scotland, and the Quaker Asylum and Refugee Network (offsite link).